-When all other recovery options have been exhausted, and you have a legal interest in the property that is subject to a liability order and owe £1000 or more, the council can apply to the County Court for a charging order on your property.
+- you have a legal interest in the property that is subject to a liability order

-If you owe the council any kind of sizeable debt, it is essential that you contact the council tax section and agree a programme of payments.
+If you owe the council any kind of large debt, it is essential that you contact the Council Tax section and agree a payment plan.